anthonybaulo/emerging-adulthood-psych-study/README.md

 # Emerging Adulthood Measured at Multiple Institutions 2 (EAMMI2)
-Unsupervised learning on a psychological survey
+This project explores a psychological survey of young adults using unsupervised learning techniques.
+The survey has many sections, covering the attitudes, behaviors, and beliefs surrounding adulthood.

 *Please excuse this readme in progress.* <br>
 The walkthrough of this project can be found in `main/` <br>